flutter/website/src/desktop.md

 To use a plugin that supports macOS, follow the steps for plugins in [using packages]:
 1. Add the plugin to `pubspec.yaml`.
-2. Run `flutter pub get`
+2. Run `flutter pub get`.
 3. Run `flutter run`.

 Flutter will automatically add the necessary native code to your project, as with iOS or Android.

 #### flutter_plugins